nlstrait/Spark/README.md

 ### Terminology
 **Mixdown:** an audio file which is a render of some audio project.
 [Read here](https://backtracks.fm/resources/podcast-dictionary/mixdown+of+audio) for a more in-depth definition.

+## User Documentation
+If you are not a developer and would just like to use Spark, please [see our User Documentation here](https://docs.google.com/document/d/1uvdGcDdwmmioiQLi-uWVZDDIGqzRN33mTG3bzXqQsGM/edit?usp=sharing).

 ## Repository Structure
 ### `.prototypes/`
 Here we have early experiments with JUCE.